NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

       }
 ```

 Let's see how this plan manifests during provisioning.
-After the first (init) state is reached and committed, it fires off an allocation action on the service instance, called `allocate-ip`.
+After the first (`init`) state is reached and committed, it fires off an allocation action on the service instance, called `allocate-ip`.
 The job of the `allocate-ip` action is to communicate with the external system, the IP Address Management (IPAM), and allocate an address for the service instance.
-This process may take a while, however it does not tie up NSO, since it runs outside of the configuration transaction and other configuration sessions can proceed in the meantime.
+This process may take a while, however, it does not tie up NSO, since it runs outside of the configuration transaction and other configuration sessions can proceed in the meantime.

 The `$SERVICE` XPath variable is automatically populated by the system and allows you to easily reference the service instance.
 There are other automatic variables defined.
 You can find the complete list inside the `tailf-ncs-plan.yang` submodule, in the `$NCS_DIR/src/ncs/yang/` folder.

 Due to the `ncs:sync` statement, service provisioning can continue only after the allocation process (the action) completes.
-Once that happens, the service resumes processing in the ip-allocated state, with the IP value now available for configuration.
+Once that happens, the service resumes processing in the `ip-allocated` state, with the IP value now available for configuration.

 On service deprovisioning, the back-tracking mechanism works backwards through the states.
 When it is the ip-allocated state's turn to deprovision, NSO reverts any configuration done as part of this state, and then runs the `release-ip` action, defined inside the `ncs:delete` block.
 Of course, this only happens if the state previously had a reached status.
 Implemented as a post-action, `release-ip` can safely use the external IPAM API to deallocate the IP address, without impacting other sessions.